 I trained myself in Brazil to be fully here, in the moment.
 Fully present in what I’m doing when I’m doing it.
 And like the social media cut off, it backfired.
 I have yet to process my relationships because I don’t allow myself to be full there.
 I have to be here, working, fighting the daily fight and not looking at the past, it hurts too much, but also not looking too far in the future.
 I don’t know what to expect.
 I don’t know what I want to expect.

-I am lucky that I have Noah, so we can slowly unpack our experiences together.
+I am lucky that I have Noah, a GCY India fellow and friend from high school, so we can slowly unpack our experiences together.
 With discussions over our best memories with our best friends as we munch over the healthiest IHOP, or as we walk through neighborhoods so familiar here, but so distant there.

 But there’s still so much.